A Driver-Vehicle Model for ADS Scenario-based Testing: Evaluation

 The SDV performance is assessed using a measure of distance between the simulated trajectory $T_1$ and the empirical reference trajectory $T_2$, which takes into account both their spatial and temporal characteristics.
 The shorter the distance, the more similar the motion behavior of the simulated and the empirical vehicle.
 We use the spatio-temporal Euclidean distance (STED)~\cite{nanni:2006:sted}, which represents the average Euclidean distance between positions of the respective vehicles, $T_{1}(t)$ and $T_{2}(t)$, along their respective trajectories $T_{1}$ and $T_{2}$, over the interval $l$ in which both trajectories exist:

-\textit{\textbf{Results:}} Figure~\ref{fig:boxplot} shows the distribution of STED before and after calibration per scenario type.
+\textit{\textbf{Results:}} \Figref{fig:boxplot} shows the distribution of STED before and after calibration per scenario type.
 The majority of simulated trajectories are already fairly similar to their empirical reference even before the calibration with an average STED of 4.27\,m.
 A review of the simulated trajectories shows a similar decision making patterns, such as reacting to traffic lights and vehicles ahead, to the empirical ones.
 However, the main differences are observed in the speed profiles, lateral placement on the lane, time gaps, and various delays and reaction times, all indicative of different driving styles.
 The calibration brings the simulated trajectories significantly closer to their empirical counterparts: average STED for all 100 scenarios reduces from 4.27\,m to 1.24\,m.
 At an individual level, calibration improves the performance in 82 scenarios.
 Although the performance is worse for 18 scenarios, it is only slightly worse for 16 of them, with less than 1\,m deterioration.
 Only two scenarios deteriorated more significantly, by 1.4\,m and 1.9\,m.
 The latter deviation is due to an erratic driving style of the empirical reference vehicle, which accelerates hard when resuming driving on green and then decelerates for no apparent reason.
 Such erratic behavior could be replicated by a dedicated maneuver.
-Further note that the improvement from calibration is most pronounced for (i) free driving by matching the average speed of the empirical vehicle, and (ii) signal light handling by matching the delay to resume driving on green.